communityus-private/communityus.github.io/index.md

 We will provide free access to tools usually reserved for enterprise corps.
 With a simple approach of Play/Sow/Reap you will get equiped with knowledge you need to help deploy new services to your sector.

-Tech isn't the star, your community is the start (the people!)
+Tech isn't the star, your community is the star (the people!)
 Our tech and by extension the tools we provide and services featured are simply a manifestation of the communities we serve.